cubicmushroom/slim-service-manager/README.md

 The name to use if/when registering the Service Manager as a service.

+#### options.registerApp

+Default: true

+If set to true the service manager will register the app as a service using the key `@app`.

 #### options.registerAsService

 Default: true

-If set to true the service managed will register itself as a service using the value of the `ownServiceName` setting.
+If set to true the service manager will register itself as a service using the value of the `ownServiceName` setting.

 Other Classes